O365/python-o365/README.md

 ## Protocols
 Protocols handles the aspects of communications between different APIs.
-This project uses by default either the Office 365 APIs or Microsoft Graph APIs.
+This project uses either the Microsoft Graph APIs (by default) or the Office 365 APIs.
 But, you can use many other Microsoft APIs as long as you implement the protocol needed.

 You can use one or the other: